mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

         The centermost group of the image is the first group.

 Chroma-from-luma
     JPEG XL can use some algorithmic trickery to predict the color of a given section from the pixel brightness, meaning it only has to store the pixel brightness and not the color.
-This doesn't always work, so experimentation is recommended.
+Experimentation is recommended.

     - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
     - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
     - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

 VarDCT parameters
     The core of JPEG's compression is the so-called Discrete Cosine Transform (DCT).
 This allows it to simplify a complex gradient of colors to a mathematical function.
 One of the new features of JPEG XL is that these DCT don't have to be 8x8, nor do they have to be the same size over the whole image.
 This is called 'Variable DCT'.
+The compression that is applied on this mathematical function is also finetuned by the encoder, this is called `Adaptive Quantization`.

+    Because the encoder is able to pick the best solution for the compression (Depending on what you selected for :guilabel:`Tradeoff`), the only thing you need to worry about is whether to enable progressive mode.
+Progressive mode for VarDCT takes the so-called `DC` values (which are per DCT block) to produce a coarse preview image that gets shown first and then it takes the `AC` values, which represent the fine details, and sends them out last.
+In effect this results in progressive images first showing a rough blurry image which, as the download completes, becomes *progressively* sharper.
+This is especially useful for images alongside text or images that get served over a slow internet connection.

     Spectral progression
-        Whether to use Spectral Progression for [Adaptive] :guilabel:`Quantization`.
-This finetunes the kind of variables to use in the DCT at the cost of encoding speed.
+        This enables progressive mode and uses advanced color maths to calculate the fine details of images.
+This takes more time but generally gives better results.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
         - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
         - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

     Quantization
-        Whether to use Adaptive Quantization.
-This allows the encoder to choose the best encoding per block, which can lead to a smaller file size at the cost of giving the encoder more time to do so.
+        This enables progressive mode and then uses quantization to compress the fine details.
+This leads to a smaller file size at the cost of giving the encoder more time to do so.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
         - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
         - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.

     Low resolution DC
+        Where the previous two options covered the fine-grain parts of a progressive-encoded image, the `DC` is coarse-grain compression, specifically a coefficient for every DCT block that can be used to create the coarse preview image for progressive decoding.
+Because DCT can be variable-size in JPEG XL, you can opt to use a low-resolution image in addition.
+This should result in a better preview, though the file size will be a few bytes bigger.

+        .. warning:

+            This option can crash when Krita is compiled with LibJXL older than 0.7.
+This does not happen with official binaries, but people who compile Krita themselves should take care to have an up to date LibJXL if they want to use this feature.

         Default
+            Let the encoder choose.
         Disable
+            Do not use a lower-resolution image at all.
         64x64 low resolution pass
+            Create an 64x64 image to use alongside the `DC` values to create the progressive preview.
         512x512 + 64x64 low resolution pass
+            Create both a 512x512 image and a 64x64 image to use alongside the `DC` values to create the progressive preview.

 Modular Parameters
     Extra options for :guilabel:`Modular Mode`.
-Modular mode uses something akin to a small programming language by way of predictors to describe information quickly and losslessly.
+Modular mode uses something akin to a small programming language by way of predictors to describe image data succint and precise.

     Progressive encoding
         Whether or not to enable progressive encoding/decoding.
-This means that the image can be saved in such a way that upon downloading and showing it, the most important parts get shown first.
+As explained in :guilabel:`VarDCT parameters`, this means that the image can be saved in such a way that upon downloading and showing it, a rough previous will get shown first.

         - Default -- Encoder will select this option depending on :guilabel:`Tradeoff`.
         - Enabled -- Always use this regardless of :guilabel:`Tradeoff`.
         - Disabled -- Never use this regardless of :guilabel:`Tradeoff`.
     Global channel palette range
-        Colors will be stored as a palette depending on whether the total amount of different color channel values used is smaller than the percentage of all colors possible.
+        Colors will be stored as a palette depending on whether the total amount of different colors used is smaller than the percentage of all color channel values possible.
 For 8 bit, 100% would mean 255 values total, 50% would mean 128 values total, and 10% would mean a total of 25 values total.
     Local channel palette range
         Like :guilabel:`Global channel palette range`, but then decided per group.
     Use color palette for ... colors or less.